- Universal Device Service

 - On a computer that hosts an instance of the BlackBerry Enterprise Service 10 core components, right-click the BES10 Configuration Tool and select Run as administrator.

 - On the Communication Module tab, select the location for the SSL certificate, and type the password.

 - Repeat steps 1 to 4 for each instance of the BlackBerry Enterprise Service 10 core components.

 - Start the activation of the iOS device again.

-- On the host machine that the Communication module is installed on , import the new RIM UDS CA Certificate obtained from the Core machine (so that the CA certificates now match on both machines)
+- Import the new RIM UDS CA Certificate obtained from the Core machine (so that the CA certificates now match on both machines) on the host machine that the Communication module is installed on.

 By downloading, accessing or otherwise using the Knowledge Base documents you agree: